hopkinss/py_class/source/prereq.rst

     #.
 Download and install the latest version of Python for Windows (3.7.0) if you dont already have 3.6 or higher `python <https://www.python.org/downloads/>`_
     #.
 Download and install Git Bash for Windows `git <http://www.techoism.com/how-to-install-git-bash-on-windows/>`_
     #.
 Create a GitHub account and make a py01 repository `github <https://github.com/join?source=experiment-header-dropdowns-home/>`_
     #.
-Download and install PyCharm Community Edition - IDE for later in course `github <https://www.jetbrains.com/pycharm/download/#section=windows/>`_
+Download and install PyCharm Community Edition - IDE for later in course `PyCharm <https://www.jetbrains.com/pycharm/download/#section=windows/>`_

 Course Outline
 ====================================
+**Location:**
-**Location:** TBD
+  TBD
+**Frequency:**

-**Frequency:** Weekly-Bi weekly, depending on needs of SeaGen
+  Weekly-Bi weekly, depending on needs of SeaGen **Duration:**

-**Duration:** 4-5 lessons (each lesson may take 2 meetings) for 8-10 weeks, 45 minutes of lesson
+  4-5 lessons (each lesson may take 2 meetings) for 8-10 weeks, 45 minutes of lesson **Assignments:**

-**Assignments:** Each lesson will have assignments to be completed outside of class.
+  Each lesson will have assignments to be completed outside of class.
 Plan for 3 hours outside for every hour of class

 Lesson 01
 --------------------